How To Find A Manufacturer For Your Product Line In 9 Steps (2024)

 When using Wonnda, you are guided through a standardized request flow, which ticks already many check-boxes for manufacturers.

-Step 4: Manage Manufacturers & Quotes
+Step 5: Manage Manufacturers & Quotes

-From your initial request, you may get one or multiple responses.
-Now it is time to manage those responses and shortlist manufacturers based on factors like capabilities, minimum order quantities (MOQ), and reputation.
-Ensure that they have the technical ability and capacity to produce your product.
+Also, ensure that they have the technical ability and capacity to produce your product.
 When using Wonnda, you are offered an integrated supplier management and project collaboration tool, which makes it way easier to manage and work with manufacturers.

 Step 6: Ask for Samples

-Step 7: Evaluate packaging and material options
+Step 7: Evaluate Packaging and Material Options

 Many manufacturers are able to offer you packaging options as part of their full-service manufacturing options.
 Make sure to be clear about your packaging preferences upfront.
 Also evaluate if your product is subject to any specific packaging requirements (e.g. food, supplements, cosmetics).
 Additionally, you need to decide if you only require primary packaging (e.g. bottle) or also need secondary packaging (paper box, etc.).

-Step 8: Review Offers & Contracts
+Step 8: Review Offers and Contracts

 Go through offers and contracts meticulously.
 Look for clauses that could be problematic, such as payment terms, lead times, and penalties for delays or defective products.
 Consult legal professionals if necessary.
 On Wonnda you receive offers fully digitally which makes it easier to compare offers and follow up on different proposals with the respective manufacturer.